Whatsapp Text Call

 Boucheron: The Power of Screen-Time in Luxury Branding

 The presence of renowned French jeweler Boucheron is among the most notable instances of this season’s marketing mastery.
-The company’s social media account is featured on screen during a crucial event scene industry observers predict this could greatly boost the accounts following which is currently 877,000 on Instagram.
-By blending the boundaries between the digital and television realms this integration not only makes Boucheron more visible but also gives viewers an interactive experience that goes beyond the show.
+The company’s social media account is featured on screen during a crucial event scene, industry observers predict this could greatly boost the account’s following, which is currently 877,000 on Instagram.
+By blending the boundaries between the digital and television realms, this integration not only makes Boucheron more visible but also gives viewers an interactive experience that goes beyond the show.

 Educational Perspective: This tactic emphasizes how crucial it is to use screen time for luxury branding in a natural and interesting way.
 It shows students how to integrate on-screen content with digital platforms seamlessly to maximize brand visibility and ultimately increase consumer engagement.